htcondor/htmap/docs/source/htcondor.rst

 Shell commands
 --------------

+HTMap tries to expose a complete interface for submitting and managing jobs, but not for examining the state of your HTCondor pool itself.
-Here are some shell HTCondor commands and their primary use:
+Here are some HTCondor shell commands that you may find useful:

 * `condor_q`_: seeing the jobs submitted to the scheduler (aliased to :func:`htmap.status`)